adielBm/math/math/Logic/Predicate Logic/Predicate Calculus.md

 # Definitions

-Here are some definitions related a proof calculus:
+Here are some definitions related to this proof calculus:
 ## Proof Sequence

 - (c6.1) A **proof sequence** (סדרת הוכחה) from a [[Logic/Predicate Logic/Syntax#Theory|theory]] $K$ (in this proof calculus) is a sequence of formulas such that each formula in the sequence is either: